passaglia/japanfeed/README.md

-# Japanese government datasets and news.
+# Japanese government datasets and news

 For details see the [docs](#documentation).